tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: in static_gbl(), remove directions from 'one_word_convert'
 		- DONE: test 'help one_word_commands'
 		- DONE: clean-up interpreter(), static_gbl()
-	- TBD: debug error in interp() that states that obj_name was not in pickle "I don't see a X here"
+	- DONE: debug error in validate() that hints that obj_name is not in pickle

 *** already done ***
 - in gs scope checks => is_cont(), is_mach(), is_creature() methods within classes